 In 1890 a second storey was added to the building.
 Iron balustrades and lace work were added and the picket fence was replaced with a corrugated iron one.
 The enlarged residence became the Seaview Coffee Palace.
 Seaview Coffee Palace was possibly Queenscliff’s first taste of the popular coffee palaces or temperance hotels of the times.

 Today, Seaview Art and Craft Gallery occupies the downstairs space that once belonged to the original green grocer shop.
-The remainder of the building, now known as ‘Seaview House’, continues to operate as a charming guesthouse and restaurant, La Salle a’ manger.
+The remainder of the building, now known as ‘Seaview House’, continues to operate as a charming guesthouse.